 With only about 7,000 inhabitants, Barichara can feel like a ghost town with not much to do, especially if you are visiting on the weekdays.
-But if there any tips for visiting Colombia, it is to explore off the beaten path.
+But if there are any tips for visiting Colombia, it is to explore off the beaten path.

-Things To Do in Barichara
+Best Things To Do In Barichara, Colombia

-Hike Camino Real to Guane
+1. Hike Camino Real to Guane

 Camino Real from Barichara to Guane is a 2-hour trip with most of it descending.
 When you arrive in the village of Guane, you can find transportation back to San Gil or Barichara.